-Section 4.-Two consecutive unexcused absences from meetings by any member shall terminate his membership; however, an excuse for any absence must be presented to the Senate for acceptance or rejection.
+Section 4.
+Three consecutive unexcused absences from meetings by any member shall terminate his membership.
+Excuses shall be presented to the Senate for acceptance or rejection.

 Section 5.
 Any member is liable to impeachment for misconduct in office by a two-thirds vote of the Senate, and can be removed from office by a two-thirds vote of the entire Students' Association.